Category Archives: stupid pepsi

 The whole need for a decorative scheme at all baffles me.
 We have to dress like adults for work, but management insist on decorating the place like an elementary school, and rewarding us with junk food.
 I’m not upset that I don’t have a fish to go with my bobbers, I’m not going to work harder so that the stuff above my desk matches.
 If anything, I’d kind of like to get rid of this crap because everytime I get up I have to limbo walk so it doesn’t hit me in the face.
 The streamers don’t hurt, though they tend to stick to my lip gloss, but the bobbers are really problematic.
 Is this any way to make people take this job seriously?
 Am I just an old crab (nautical) who doesn’t appreciate a brightly colored paper fish, or is it just incredibly stupid of people to pretend this job doesn’t suck because they reward us in “fun” ways.
 What do fish and fishing accessories have to do with soda?
 I am not inspired.

 Friday at Stupid Pepsi, I was watching the clock and working as little as possible when my supervisor dropped a sheet of paper on my desk.
 This is not unusual, it seems like every day someone is giving me some piece of paper with sales incentives, or upselling tips, sales contests: “Win a free jeans day!
 Win chips & pop!”
 Sometimes I like to wear nice pants or a skirt, and drinking pop and eating chips isn’t nearly as exciting as it was when I was eight.
 No wonder some many full-time people at Stupid Pepsi are morbidly obese.
 Plus, the only chips they ever give away are either Lays original or sour cream & onion, and the soda’s always warm.
 I could put it in the fridge, but then someone would steal it.
-That’s right, people can buy a can of soda from the machines for $0.25, but they would rather steal it.
-Not just soda either, HR actually circulated a memo not too long ago asking people to please stop taking lunches that aren’t theirs.
-I believe it included the phrase “if you open a container that you think is yours and it doesn’t contain what you brought for lunch that day, please return it to where you found it.”

 This particular sheet of paper labeled “calls per hour and upsell tracker” was a convoluted grid designed (I guess) to let us record each call and upsell.
 I snorted derisively at the sight of this and stuck it in a corner of my cube to use as scratch paper.
 Then comes the Instant Message “Power hour!
 Track all your calls and upsells for the next hour and whoever does the best wins a prize!”
 Prizes are rarely specified, and rarely worth trying for, but the supervisors pelt you with IM’s full of exclamation points to try to convince you that this is fun!
 Sadly, it does seem to work on most people.